 - Breathable upper

-To ensure full comfort, look for shoe exteriors that don’t trap in body heat and allow the skin to breathe.
+To ensure all-day comfort, look for shoe exteriors that don’t trap in body heat and allow the skin to breathe.
 Mesh panels and linings with the same fabric in the collar and tongue can do wonders for breathability.
 Also, getting a shoe with reflective piping will lend you a modern look while giving you visibility in the nighttime or in dimly lit areas.

 Is it OK to hike with plantar fasciitis?